Icosahunter/sublimate/README.md

 A simple classless CSS framework.
 The colors and a handful of other properties can be changed with CSS variables, offering some minimal customization.

+> [!NOTE]
+> Sublimate is still in development and not yet ready for production use.

 You can see Sublimate in action [here](https://icosahunter.github.io/sublimate/).